juan-muelbert/Oyster-complexity/README.md

 reef_metrics.csv contains the complexity data from 28 oyster reef plots (15 x 15 cm)

-tile_metrics.csv contains the complexity data from 16 artificial 3D surface designs
+tile_metrics.csv contains the complexity data from 16 artificial 3D surface designs (15 x 15 cm)

 control.csv contains the data for the analysis looking at the effects of caging artifacts (cage controls x uncaged treatment - at Brisbane waters only, and with a subset of 4 tile designs.)